rooklift/chessboardjs/README.md

 **Chess** and/or **Chess960** board structure with useful methods.
 Somewhat derived from [Nibbler](https://github.com/rooklift/nibbler), but also somewhat new and improved.
 Everything useful is in `board.js`, other files are just for testing.

+Surely fast enough for GUI use, though you likely don't want to build an engine around it.

 ## Usage notes:

 * Get a board with `new_board_from_fen()`